Be on your guard and judge them aright.

 There comes the devil with lie and sword.

 So which hymns qualify as The Elite Eight?
-The following “score card” is based in part on the research of Jane Schatkin Hettrick, a prominent Lutheran church musician in New York, who was kind enough to examine the facsimile edition of the first Lutheran hymnal for this issue of “Lifted Voice.”
+The following summary is based in part on the research of Jane Schatkin Hettrick, a prominent Lutheran church musician in New York, who was kind enough to examine the facsimile edition of the first Lutheran hymnal for this issue of “Lifted Voice.”

 Nun freut euch, lieben Christen g'mein (Martin Luther, 1483-1546) “Dear Christians, One and All, Rejoice” (Lutheran Service Book [LSB] 556) The same tune is given that is usually sung today, as seen in this image: |

 Es ist das Heil uns kommen her (Paul Speratus, 1484-1551) “Salvation unto Us Has Come” (LSB 555) Again, the same tune is provided that is usually sung with this hymn today.
-In the following video, notice the image of this hymn from “The Book of Eight” in the upper-right hand corner and try to follow the melody (including the repeat of the first phrase) while the organist plays a 19th century version of the chorale: |
+In the following video, notice the image of this hymn from “The Book of Eight” in the upper-right hand corner and try to follow the melody (including the repeat of the first phrase) while the organist plays a nineteenth-century version of the chorale. |

 In Gott gelaub ich, das er hat (Paul Speratus) “In God I Believe that He has Created” (tune provided) |